 With ZKPs, we can:

-• Build systems that are both private and provable
+• Build systems that are private and provable

-Nexus makes this practical at scale—turning proofs from theory into infrastructure.
+Nexus makes this real at scale.
+It turns zero-knowledge proofs from theoretical research into practical infrastructure.

 Network Components

-The Nexus Layer 1 network operates through two core components:
+The Nexus Layer 1 consists of two core components:

 Nexus Orchestrator